kyleschmitz/dotnetwpg/Class07/README.md

 ## Homework

-* Complete the following exercise, in C#:
+* Complete the following exercise, in C#, we will review next class:
   * [Shopping Cart Exercise](shoppingcart.md)